 Wilson is the inventor of many of the speech processing strategies used with the present-day cochlear implants, including the continuous interleaved sampling (CIS), spectral peak picking (e.g., “n-of-m”), and virtual channel strategies, among others.
 One of his papers, in the journal Nature, is the most highly cited publication in the field of cochlear implants.
 He has served as the Principal Investigator for 26 projects, including 13 projects for the USA’s National Institutes of Health.
 In addition, he helped to create the Duke Cochlear Implant Program in 1984 and the Duke Hearing Center in 2008.

-Alone or with colleagues, Wilson has received a high number of prestigious awards.
-Two of the awards are the 2013 Lasker~DeBakey Award and the 2015 Russ Prize.
-In addition, he has been the Guest of Honor (GOH) at 13 international and three national conferences to date.
-He has given GOH, keynote, or other invited talks at more than 180 conferences, and he has given 12 named lectures, including the Neel Distinguished Research Lecture, a Hopkins Medicine Distinguished Speaker Lecture, the Duke Engineering 75th Anniversary Lecture, and one of the Flexner Discovery Lectures.
+Alone or with colleagues, Wilson has received a high number of prestigious awards, including but not limited to the 2015 Fritz J. and Dolores H. Russ Prize, “for engineering cochlear implants that enable the deaf to hear” (to Wilson and four others); the 2013 Lasker~DeBakey Clinical Medical Research Award, “for the development of the modern cochlear implant” (to Wilson and two others); the American Otological Society President’s Citation in 1997, “for major contributions to the restoration of hearing in profoundly deaf persons” (to Wilson and three others); and the 1996 Discover Award for Technological Innovation in the category of “sound” (to Wilson).
+In addition, Wilson has been the Guest of Honor (GOH) at 14 international and three national conferences to date.
+He has given GOH, keynote, or other invited talks at more than 180 conferences, and he has given 12 named lectures, including the Neel Distinguished Research Lecture, a Hopkins Medicine Distinguished Speaker Lecture, the Duke Engineering 75th Anniversary Lecture, and one of the Vanderbilt University Medical Center’s Flexner Discovery Lectures.

 Appointments and Affiliations